jostylr/event-when/eventwhen.md

 * [.gitignore](#gitignore "Save:") A .gitignore file
 * [.npmignore](#npmignore "Save:") A .npmignore file

+For development, you can use the bundled literate-programming easily by using `npm run-script compile`

 ## Main

 This is the main structure of the module file.